DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 separator in the same order.

 I have decided to make patches modular, so it is faster and easier for me to check things inside.
+As mentioned before, that doesn't mean you can suddenly grab whatever you want from here and just use that.

 ### [TPF Dragon’s Edition - Patches](https://www.nexusmods.com/skyrimspecialedition/mods/51973)